mattssll/flask_mysql_form/README.md

 # flask_mysql_form
 At this repo we'll build a web app using flask (python) and mysql as our backend, and bootstrap to give some style to the front-end.
+Credits go to amigoscode in youtube.